A philosophical look at an ending and a new beginning. Reconciliation and a reckoning with a couple of religions.

 Like thorns which strangely feel like

-Petals and they too began to bleed
+Petals and they too begin to bleed

-I began to sing praises to the unknown
+I'm singing praises to the unknown

-As if he'd been born
+As if the baby had been born

 And to all who went before